Notice for users of this website

 Use of Jean Monnet House and European Parliament trademarks and logos

 The Jean Monnet House and European Parliament trademarks europarl®, europarltv®, myeuroparl®, Parlamentarium® & ACT.
 REACT.
-IMPACT. ® and the European Parliament and House of European History logos may not be used without the European Parliament’s prior consent.
+IMPACT. ® and the European Parliament and Jean Monnet House logos may not be used without the European Parliament’s prior consent.

 The Jean Monnet House maintains this website to enhance public access to information about the institution and its activities.